 Research: We may disclose information to researchers when their research has been approved by an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your health information.
 In addition, we may disclose information to researchers in preparation for research.

-Marketing: We may use your information to provide you with information regarding a health-related product or service provided by MHS or an MHS affiliate or information regarding your treatment or care, such as appointment reminders or information about treatment alternatives.
-In addition, your health information may be used in face-to face encounters or to provide you with gifts of nominal value.
+Marketing: We may use your information to provide you with information regarding a health-related product or service provided by MHS or an MHS affiliate or information regarding your treatment or care, such as appointment reminders, information about treatment alternatives, and/or in face-to face encounters.

 Fundraising: We may use your name and limited demographic information to contact you as part of an MHS fundraising effort.